-- 9. Practice guidelines; and

-- 10. Health information systems

 - b.
-Encounter data studies.

-- c.
-Validation of performance measurement data.

-- d.
-Review of information systems.

-- e.
-Validation of performance improvement projects.
+Encounter data studies. - c.
+Validation of performance measurement data. - d.
+Review of information systems. - e.
+Validation of performance improvement projects. - f.

-- f.
 Member satisfaction and/or quality of life surveys.

 The MCP shall submit data and information, including member medical records, at no cost to, and as requested by, ODM or its designee for the annual external quality review activities.